-No. Activity Outputs/ Completion date Milestones for Food Security and organized by ICRISAT in Irrigation Development in participants (60 male & attended the workshop, and international develop Cooperation, UN Food provided funding for the op on "Sustainable Irrigation Developm Rural Livelihoods Improvement in a in collaboration with the Ministry of Ag in Zimbabwe, and McGill University in 12 female) policy makers, researcher , from the National Agricultural Resea opment agencies in Zimbabwe includir and Agriculture Organisation, Europe e workshop.
-A project overview was were presented from Tanzania and policy findings.
+No. Activity Outputs/ Completion date Milestones for Food Security and organized by ICRISAT Irrigation Development participants (60 male & attended the workshop and international develo Cooperation, UN Food provided funding for the op on "Sustainable Irrigation Developr Rural Livelihoods Improvement in a in collaboration with the Ministry of Ag in Zimbabwe, and McGill University in .
+12 female) policy makers, researche o, from the National Agricultural Rese opment agencies in Zimbabwe includi and Agriculture Organisation, Europ e workshop.
+A project overview was owere presented from Tanzania and policy findings.
 Changing Environment" was griculture, Mechanization and Harare, Zimbabwe.
-Some 72 rs, and development partners arch and Extension Systems ing the Swedish Development ean Union, and ACIAR, who is presented by ANU, country economic issues for irrig points that emerged at enabling environment institutional issues, and make sound investment as identifying the challer workshop agreed that the array of challenges and then guide the identification address these challeng an integrated approach that consider gation development in Zimbabwe and t the workshop.
-The workshop highligh for successful irrigation development d on linking the irrigation systems to the in irrigation.
-There was sharing of nges and the opportunities primarily with here is a need to develop a deeper u opportunities in smallholder irrigation ation of strategies and interventions to ges using a wider and inclusive value the research agenda in irrigation develop the region was one of the key hted the need for creating an t that included policies and markets so that farmers can technical information as well thin knowledge systems.
-The inderstanding of the complex systems.
-The findings would that could be put in place to chain approach.
-Some key crops to be par and for local an Bringing in priva to enable storag Leveraging the youth and wom Working on imp and up scaling mework for crop value chain analysis a rt of a value chain that meets the hou ad export markets. ate investors who can provide capital a ge of commodities to meet year-round use of information technology in agri ien. provement of crop production through g of tools and technologies to assist e found in these irrigation schemes. usehold food needs, income, and finance for infrastructure I food supply. iculture, as well as engaging capacity building, promotion
+Some 72 rs, and development partners earch and Extension Systems ing the Swedish Development bean Union, and ACIAR, who s presented by ANU, country economic issues for irrig points that emerged at enabling environment institutional issues, and make sound investmen as identifying the challer workshop agreed that t array of challenges and then guide the identific address these challeng an integrated approach that consider gation development in Zimbabwe and the workshop.
+The workshop highlig for successful irrigation development d on linking the irrigation systems to this in irrigation.
+There was sharing of nges and the opportunities primarily with there is a need to develop a deeper us opportunities in smallholder irrigation station of strategies and interventions ges using a wider and inclusive value the research agenda in irrigation develop the region was one of the key the region was one of the key that the need for creating an at that included policies and markets so that farmers can technical information as well ithin knowledge systems.
+The understanding of the complex a systems.
+The findings would that could be put in place to be chain approach.
+Some key crops to be para and for local and for local and Bringing in privation to enable storage Leveraging the youth and wom Working on imposite the storage mework for crop value chain analysis rt of a value chain that meets the ho nd export markets. ate investors who can provide capital ge of commodities to meet year-round use of information technology in agr nen. provement of crop production through g of tools and technologies to assis and finance for infrastructure d food supply. riculture, as well as engaging